arthi2900/app1/docs/prd.md

 - **Question Paper History Access** (within assigned school only):\n  - View all question papers created by teachers in their school
   - Filter and search question paper history
   - Export and print historical question papers
+- **Online Exam Management** (within assigned school only):\n  - View all online exams created by teachers
+  - Monitor exam status and student participation
+  - Access exam analytics and reports
 - Profile editing capability
 - Linked to specific school from school master list
 - **School-based isolation**: Can only view and manage users (teachers and students) from their assigned school
 - **Visibility Rules**:
-  - ✅ Can view: Teachers from their own school, Students from their own school, Question papers created by teachers in their school
+  - ✅ Can view: Teachers from their own school, Students from their own school, Question papers created by teachers in their school, Online exams created by teachers in their school
-  - ❌ Cannot view: Users from other schools\n\n### 2.3 Teacher
+  - ❌ Cannot view: Users from other schools\n
+### 2.3 Teacher
 - View assigned classes, sections, and subjects
 - View students of assigned sections only
 - **Question Bank Access**: